LianjGroup/MA-DAPT/README.md

 # MA-DAPT

-An applicaiotn to visulate tensile test data
+An application to visulate tensile test data with an easy to use GUI

 ## FEATURES TO ADD